irritanterik/homey-gps-trace.com/README.md

 ---
 ### TO DO (prioritized)
-- Add mobile card with mini-map with position
+- Support speech triggers
+- Support polygon geofences
 - Bind devices to precense of users
 - Normalize getAddress responses output in location library (or delete wialon backup)
-- Support speech triggers
+- Improve handeling of invalid session error in location library
 - Warning on account removal about ghost devices and broken flows
 - Get and save tracker hw-type and hw-category
 - Refactor 'updatetracker' in driver.js: centralize effectuation of change
 - Improve action card 'say location': trigger other trigger cards if polling was disabled
 - Select an icon on device addition
+- Units selections meters/miles
-- Add API:
+- Add driver for external API based trackers (push)
+- Extend API
 - PUT new positions for a tracker
- - GET position and address for a tracker
- - Units selections meters/miles
-- Do account config on first device addition if it's not done yet.
+- Add mobile card with mini-map with position (not yet supported by API)